Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 Amazon Prints offers a basic photo book service with good print quality and an everyday low price: a great pick for someone who wants a no-fuss option without waiting for sales.
 This is also an easy option for Amazon Prime members, who get free shipping and can easily access any images they’re keeping in their free unlimited Amazon photo storage.

 The downside to this wallet-friendly option for the genealogist?
-There are just a small number of designs, categorized as Travel + Life Events, Baby, or Everyday.
+There are small number of designs in categories like Family & Friends, Travel + Life Events, and Babies + Kids.
 You’ll have to be creative about adapting them for heritage use.
 For example, you might adapt this Explore the World travel theme for an immigrant ancestor’s book:

 Or, keeping in mind that you can create your own headers and captions, adapt this classic-looking color palette (the style is called Chic Nuptials) for a heritage album of just about any kind: